by Scott A. Travers

 In meetings before Sept.
 11, 2001, FEMA identified three major catastrophic risks to the United States:

-So now, in the face of terrorist attacks, flooding and earthquakes, the question very clearly presents itself: What can be done to protect your coins against another potential disaster?
+So now, in the face of terrorist attacks, flooding, wildfires and earthquakes, the question very clearly presents itself: What can be done to protect your coins against potential disaster?

 Storage and security have always been vital concerns for people who collect and own rare and valuable coins – but in the current climate, the approaches and methodologies required to provide adequate protection have taken on a completely new dimension.
 It’s more important than ever to store your coins safely and securely, insure them sufficiently against potential loss or damage, including the risk of terrorism, and keep everything in perspective so that you’ll be able to continue collecting coins in the future.